Writing Poems

 Published on The Point in 1997

 I had a website with hand-coded HTML in my user space at thepoint.net starting in 1997, early but not that early in Internet history.
 I'd been a consumer of online content since the bulletin board days of the 1980s.
 I found evidence of my desire to become a content producer in a sketchbook from September 1997.
 The burst of energy that led to the poems had already ended by the time they were posted.
 I shut down that first website in the early 2000s.
-These poems, reposted in 2025, have their original dates of composition.
-They are listed from oldest to newest.
+These poems have been assembled into a chapbook.
+They are reposted in 2025 with their original dates of composition, listed from oldest to newest.

 Thank you, Louisville (7 June 1994)